Directivity

 An antenna's normalized radiation pattern can be written as a function in spherical coordinates:

-Because the radiation pattern is normalized, the peak value of F over the entire range of angles is 1.
+A normalized radiation pattern is the same as a radiation pattern; it is just scaled in magnitude such that the peak (maximum value) of the magnitude of the radiation pattern (F in equation [1]) is equal to 1.
 Mathematically, the formula for directivity (D) is written as:

-This equation might look complicated, but the numerator is the maximum value of F, and the denominator just represents the "average power radiated over all directions".
-This equation then is just a measure of the peak value of radiated power divided by the average.
+This equation for directivity might look complicated, but the numerator is the maximum value of F, and the denominator just represents the "average power radiated over all directions".
+This equation then is just a measure of the peak value of radiated power divided by the average, which gives the directivity of the antenna.

 As an example consider two antennas, one with radiation patterns given by:

-These patterns are plotted in Figure 1.
+These radiation patterns are plotted in Figure 1.
 Note that the patterns are only a function of the polar angle polar angle theta, and not a function of the azimuth angle (uniform in azimuth).
-The radiation pattern for antenna 1 is less directional then that for antenna 2.
+The radiation pattern for antenna 1 is less directional then that for antenna 2; hence we expect the directivity to be lower.

 comparison plot of radiation patterns